Quantcast

 10 Exercises That Burn More Calories Than Running

 Don't sweat it.
-For those of us that hate running, or like running but want a change, here are some calorie-burning alternatives that don't require you give into the peer pressure of being about that running life.
+For those of us who hate running, or like running but want a change, here are some calorie-burning alternatives that don't require you to give into the peer pressure of being about that running life.
 Besides, these exercises burn more calories than running anyway.
 Check them out:

 Featured image by Getty Images